Infraste03/KGE_RS/fashion_generalization/models/TransE/README.md

 run.log
 ```

-These directories therefore contain experiment outputs and pretrained TransE checkpoints used by the Fashion v3 alternate-learning experiments.
+These directories therefore contain experiment outputs and pretrained TransE checkpoints used by the Fashion-Heavy alternate-learning experiments.

 ## Output Locations